Kavanaugh confirmation: The latest developments on charges by Supreme Court nominee's accuser

 The Senate Judiciary Committee typically recommends a Supreme Court nominee to the full Senate for a vote.
 The committee can give a favorable or unfavorable recommendation – or none at all.

-Fox News’ Gregg Re, Brooke Singman and The Associated Press contributed to this report.
+Fox News’ Chad Pergram, Gregg Re, Brooke Singman and The Associated Press contributed to this report.